Anthony Fels

-Anthony James Fels (born 19 November 1964) is a former Australian member of parliament and perennial candidate for public office.
-He was a member of the Western Australian Legislative Council representing the Agricultural Region from 2005 to 2009, representing the Liberal Party (2005–2008) and later the Family First Party (2008–2009).
+Anthony James Fels (born 19 November 1964) is an Australian politician.
+He was a member of the Western Australian Legislative Council for the Agricultural Region from 2005 to 2009, representing the Liberal Party before defecting to the Family First Party in 2008.

+Since leaving parliament, Fels has been a perennial candidate for public office and a member of at least six different political parties.

 Early life

 Fels was born on 19 November 1964 in Esperance, Western Australia.
 He is the son of Pauline (née Anderson) and Francis Fels.

 Fels grew up on the family farm in Esperance, attending Castletown Primary School and Esperance Senior High School.
 After leaving university he started a kebab shop in Cottesloe.
 He later worked for the Primary Industry Bank of Australia from 1989 to 1994 and was active in various business ventures including PKB Watering Supplies, Rowlands Stockfeeds and Liquid Engineering.

 Parliamentary career

 Fels joined the Liberal Party in the 1980s.
 He was an unsuccessful preselection candidate for the Roe prior to the 1989 Western Australian state election.
 He was the Liberal candidate in Roe at the 2001 election but was defeated by the incumbent National MP Ross Ainsworth.